jerzydziewierz/notebookinit/docs/index.md

 python -m pip uninstall notebookinit
 ```

-For a development mode editable local installation, clone the files from the repo to your favourite folder, and then, from inside the root folder of the repo (where the `setup.py` is )
+For a development mode editable local installation,
+clone the files from the repo to your favourite folder.
+From the inside of the root folder of the repo
+(where the `setup.py` is ) issue:

 ```bash
 python -m pip -e .
 ```